GeorgiNedyalkov/Softuni-JS-Backend/README.md

 - _Web servers_ are _software_ products that use the operating systme to _handle web requests_.
   They serve web content.

+### Request and Response Wrappers

+_The Request Wrapper_

+It used to handle incoming http requests.
+It has several properties, such as:

+- httpVersion - 1.1 / 1.0
+- headers - object for request headers
+- method - "GET", "POST"
+- ulr - the Url of the request

 ### Additional resources:

 - [About Node](https://nodejs.org/en/about/)